 We’re calling the book Hand Made.
 As time draws closer to publication, of course there will be so much more information about the book to share with you, but for now, I know this much: there will be chocolate, and with each post, there’ll definitely be talk of Hand Made.

-Speaking of chocolate, as you’ve probably noticed, I made us chocolate cupcakes in honor of all of this news, and because I wanted to make it up to you, my dear readers.
+Speaking of chocolate, as you’ve probably noticed, I made us some insanely rich and moist chocolate cupcakes in honor of all of this news, and because I wanted to make it up to you, my dear readers.

 The recipe is as difficult as putting a boxed cake mix together.
 It all starts off with a scant cupful of all-purpose flour, a cup of sugar, a kiss of cocoa, a touch of baking soda and baking powder, and some sea salt in a large mixing bowl.
 The dry mixture is whisked together, just until the cocoa turns the pale ingredients into a milk chocolate tan.
 After that, vanilla extract, an egg, some sour cream, vegetable oil, and a bit of boiling water are stirred in until just combined.
 The watery chocolate mixture is spooned into a paper-lined muffin tin, and is then baked for about 17 minutes.
 In that time, the liquid chocolate concoction transforms into tender, moist-crumbed mini cakes.

-Once baked, the mini cakes are left to sit in the tin, until the tin is cool to the touch, then they’re transferred to cooling racks while the frosting is made.
+Once baked, the cupcakes are left to sit in the tin until the tin is cool to the touch, then they’re transferred to cooling racks while the frosting is made.

-The frosting is as scarcely difficult as the cake- it requires a mound of cocoa and a small puddle of melted butter to be combined in a bowl with a couple heaping cupfuls of powdered sugar, some milk, and a scant teaspoon of vanilla extract.
+The frosting for these chocolate cupcakes is as scarcely difficult as the cake- it requires a mound of cocoa and a small puddle of melted butter to be combined in a bowl with a couple heaping cupfuls of powdered sugar, some milk, and a scant teaspoon of vanilla extract.
 The mixture is mixed until smooth and spreadable.

 Once the cupcakes have been completely cooled, the dulcet dark earth-colored frosting is generously spread onto each cupcake.
 Once finished, each cupcake is adorned with fairy dust, in the form of dark chocolate shavings.